This page was last updated on 07 May, 2021.

 Detailed Tourist Information

-Effective 24th December 2020: all travellers to Bermuda who are arriving from the United Kingdom or who have visited the United Kingdom in the 14 days before they arrive in Bermuda must quarantine in their accommodation for four days.
+All travellers to Bermuda who are arriving from the United Kingdom or who have visited the United Kingdom in the 14 days before they arrive in Bermuda must quarantine in their accommodation for four days.
 They may only be released from quarantine after the receiving a negative result from the Day 4 COVID-19 test all travellers to the island must take.
-In this case, the quaratine relates to the property at which the traveller is staying not a single room.

 Data Source: covidcontrols.co